Giving back to the community is part of the D'Youville way of life.

 In 2012, D'Youville’s APhA-ASP chapter was awarded first place for their Generation Rx project, placing first among 55 entries at the 2012 APhA Annual Meeting and Exposition.

 DYC Pharmacy students take part in community outreach projects throughout Western New York to educate grade school students about asthma, adults and children about poisonings and poison plants, middle and high school students about the hazards of prescription drug abuse, and minority students about careers in pharmacy:

 Drug Take Back Drives

-At the National Buffalo Chicken Wing Festival, DYC Pharmacy students set up a table and offered presentations to help the public recognize, treat and control heartburn.
+At the National Buffalo Chicken Wing Festival, D'Youville Pharmacy students set up a table and offered presentations to help the public recognize, treat and control heartburn.

 Healthy Buffalo focuses on providing blood pressure and glucose tests to the community at Western New York events like the Elmwood Bidwell Farmer’s Market and at community centers like West Side Community Services.

 Medicinal Gardens Exhibit at Buffalo Botanical Gardens